 Are Full-Face Snorkel Masks Safe to Use?

-With full-faced snorkel masks, the most important thing is to be aware of all the risks involved and how to combat them.
+With a full-faced snorkel mask, the most important thing is to be aware of all the risks involved and how to combat them.

-Make sure you take care of 2 things:
+Make sure you take care of the following things:

 - Get the mask from a reputable brand